Grant County Court Records

 Birth and Death Records

-While not court records, birth and death certificates are frequently needed in connection with family and probate proceedings.
-The Register of Deeds holds birth records from 1876 and death records for events occurring in Grant County.
-These are not public documents — only individuals named on the record, their immediate family, legal custodians, authorized representatives, and persons with a documented need to protect personal or property rights may obtain copies.
-Applicants must submit a completed application form, a valid photo ID, and a $20 fee.
+Birth and death certificates aren't court records, but they're often needed in family and probate proceedings.
+The Register of Deeds holds birth records from 1876 and death records for events that occurred in Grant County.
+These are not public documents — only the individuals named on the record, their immediate family, legal custodians, authorized representatives, and persons with a documented need to protect personal or property rights may obtain copies.
+To request one, submit a completed application form, a valid photo ID, and a $20 fee.
 The Wisconsin Department of Health Services also processes vital records requests statewide.

 Grant County Probate Court Records

 Probate, guardianship, mental health, and juvenile court matters in Grant County are administered by the Register in Probate.
-The office provides administrative support to the court in these specialized areas while ensuring compliance with Wisconsin law.
-Probate cases are assigned on an equal and alternating basis between Branch I and Branch II.
+The office supports the court in these specialized areas while making sure proceedings comply with Wisconsin law.
+Probate cases are assigned on an equal, alternating basis between Branch I and Branch II.

 Register in Probate Office